KeithPatarroyo/starter-hugo-research-group/content/draft/2021_5_13_Ideas/index.md

 **Video Ideas:**
 - Can we teach mathematics like music, like programming.
 Slice the Mathematical Universe with diferent lenses(Set Theory, HoTT, Category Theory,...)
 - Has all music been written ?
 A. NO
-- There is so much hidden in plain sight(Einstein didn't hafe wheels on his bag)
+- There is so much hidden in plain sight(Einstein didn't have wheels on his bag)
 - An idea when I was 19 years old: binary operators.